musch711/CleanSweep/README.md

 - afterCleaning.txt
 	-- All of the tiles that the vacuum has cleaned
 - movement.txt
-	-- All of the tiles that the vacuum has visited
+	-- This file contains a history of the vacuum's movement.
+It also indicates when the vacuum needs to recharge or needs to be emptied.